A FUV-optical approach for studying hierarchical star formation in nearby galaxies with UVIT: Data

 We used the archival UVIT observations of NGC 5457 and NGC 1313.
 UVIT is one of the payloads onboard AstroSat - India's first multi-wavelength space observatory \citep{2006AdSpR..38.2989A,2012SPIE.8443E..1NK,2014SPIE.9144E..1SS}.
 UVIT consists of two telescopes simultaneously capturing images in the FUV (1300–1800 \AA) and NUV (2000–3000 \AA) channels.
 Additionally, UVIT has a VIS (3200–5500 \AA) channel, which is primarily used for tracking purposes.
 It provides excellent spatial resolution ($<$1.5\arcsec) and a large field of view of approximately 28\arcmin~diameter.

 To obtain science-ready images of the two galaxies, we used CCDLAB - a UVIT data reduction pipeline \citep{postma2021uvit, 2017PASP..129k5002P}.
-Due to the movement of the sky scanning monitor (SSM) camera on AstroSat, UVIT experiences high-frequency oscillation, while low-frequency oscillation is introduced to spread the charge depletion of the micro channel plate (MCP) over its surface.
-This combined motion is tracked by the VIS channel and corrected using the drift correction option.
+Due to the movement of the sky scanning monitor (SSM) camera on AstroSat, and the motion of the satellite, during the course of the observations, a drift pattern is introduced in the images.
+The short-exposure VIS channel observations are used to compute the drift pattern in the UV images, and the pipeline's drift correction option is used to correct the drift.
 UVIT observations for a given filter are usually taken in different orbits and in different orientations with respect to the celestial coordinates.
 This introduces rotational and translational shifts in the images taken during different orbits.
 These shifts were corrected using CCDLAB’s user-interactive registration routine, which involves manually placing orbit-wise images on top of each other using a number of bright point sources in the field (usually, 3 or 4 such sources are sufficient).
 CCDLAB performs the registration process with sub-pixel accuracy, ensuring that any shifts between orbit-wise images stay under one pixel (i.e. 0.416\arcsec) \citep{postma2021uvit}.
 After registration, the aligned images were merged to produce a single master image.
 Next, point spread function (PSF) optimization was performed to correct any residual drift that had not been corrected in the drift correction option.
 Multiple bright sources in the observed field were selected, and a common PSF correction is computed and applied by CCDLAB.
 This ensures that a uniform PSF is observed across the 28\arcmin~FoV of the UVIT.
 Lastly, astrometry is performed by accessing the Gaia DR3 catalog to assign the World Coordinate System (WCS) to the final image.

 We utilized g-band (3900–5400 Å) images from the legacy imaging surveys.
 NGC 5457 was imaged as part of the Beijing-Arizona Sky Survey (BASS), and NGC 1313 was imaged as part of the Dark Energy Camera Legacy Survey (DECaLS).
 BASS employed the Bok 2.3m telescope at Kitt Peak, equipped with the 90Prime camera \citep{dey2019overview}.
 The camera features four \( 4k \times 4k \) CCDs, providing a FoV of 1.15 square degrees.
 BASS achieved a spatial resolution of $\sim$1.6\arcsec.
 DECaLS employed the 4m Blanco telescope at Cerro Tololo Inter-American Observatory.
 It is equipped with a 570 megapixel dark energy camera, providing a FoV of 3 square degrees.
 DECaLS achieved a spatial resolution of $\sim$1.3\arcsec.
 We obtained the co-added images of our galaxies from the Legacy Survey website\footnote{\url{https://www.legacysurvey.org/viewer}}.
 Photometric zero points for these images were derived by comparing fluxes with the Pan-STARRS1 point source catalog.\\